zarquon42b/zarquon42b.github.io/_posts/2015-10-08-RvtkStatismoUpdate.md

 Newly motivated by the nice [SHAPE symposium](http://www.shapesymposium.org/) in Delemont, I started showing some love to RvtkStatismo: ```statismoConstrainModel``` now accepts per coordinate noise values (only spherical at the moment).
 Additionally, there is a new function called ```vtkTriangulate``` that creates an isosurface (as ```mesh3d```)from a (binary) image file and ```vtkMeshWrite``` can optionally write ASCII vtk files.
 All this is accompanied by some bugfixes I found along the way.

-Here are the effects of per-landmark noise and global noise values:
+##Example

-###Constrain a model
+Here is an example of the effects, when assigning landmark specific noise values when constraining a model:

 ```r
 require(RvtkStatismo)